John Noel Reedman: Career

 After Bernadotte's assassination in 1948, the UN General Assembly decided to set up the United Nations Conciliation Commission for Palestine (UNCCP) with the aim of mediating the Arab-Israeli conflict.
 Reedman continued his involvement on the issue of the disposition of movable and immovable property belonging to Arab refugees who could not return to their homes.

 Reedman became Principal Secretary of the Clapp Mission of the UN's Economic Survey Mission for the Middle East, which became known as the "Clapp Mission", named after its chairman, Gordan R. Clapp.
-It's report was issued on 28 December 1949.
+Its report was issued on 28 December 1949.

 In 1953 the UNCCP sent Reedman to visit the capitals of various Arab countries to negotiate the issue of blocked Arab accounts in Israel.
 He spent nearly two months attempting to reconcile Israel and Jordan.
 One of the commission's major accomplishments was the release of about 6000 Arab refugee accounts in Israeli banks.
 The accounts had been blocked in 1948 by the Israeli government which provided for the freezing of absentee property.

+By 1955 Reedman was serving as Assistant Director in Charge of Resources and Industry Branch at the Department of Economic and Social Affairs (a branch of DESA which was absorbed into the Division for Sustainable Development during major restructuring in 2007-2008) at UN Headquarters in New York.
 In 1959, Reedman was appointed the Director of the United Nations Information Centre in London.
+However, he returned to New York after one year, resuming his role at the Resources and Industry branch at DESA.
+He was later appointed Director of the UN Office of Technical Cooperation.

-Reedman's expertise as a Middle East specialist were sought once more when he was appointed to support the Jarring Mission in 1971.
+After he had retired, Reedman's expertise as a Middle East specialist were sought once more when he was appointed to support the Jarring Mission in 1971.
+However, the Mission's efforts were unsuccessful in achieving a lasting peace settlement between Israel and neighbouring Arab states after the Six-Day War under the terms of UN Security Council Resolution 242.
+After 1973, the Jarring Mission was replaced by bilateral and multilateral peace conferences.